-The computational science and engineering (CSE) community is in the midst of an extremely challenging period created by the confluence of disruptive changes in computing architectures, demand for greater scientific reproducibility, sustainability, and quality, and new opportunities for greatly improved simulation capabilities, especially through coupling physics and scales.
-Computer architecture advances require new software design and implementation strategies, including significant refactoring of existing code.
-Reproducibility requires more rigor across the entire software endeavor.
+Producing scientific software is a challenge.
+The high-performance modeling and simulation community, in particular, faces the confluence of disruptive changes in computing architectures and new opportunities (and demands) for greatly improved simulation capabilities, especially through coupling physics and scales.
+Simultaneously, computational science and engineering (CSE), as well as other areas of science, are experiencing an increasing focus on scientific reproducibility and software quality.
 Code coupling requires aggregate team interactions including integration of software processes and practices.
 These challenges demand large investments in scientific software development and improved practices.
 Focusing on improved developer productivity and software sustainability is both urgent and essential.

 - David E. Bernholdt (Oak Ridge National Laboratory)